TritonDataCenter/manta-muskie/docs/internal/acuserguide.md

 * `Can putobject if day in (Monday, Tuesday, Wednesday, Thursday, Friday)`
 * `Can createjob`

-For more information see <https://github.com/joyent/node-aperture>
+For more information see <https://github.com/tritondatacenter/node-aperture>

 Note: Aperture as a language supports explicit deny as the effect of a rule.
-However, explicit deny is not supported in Joyent's access control system.
+However, explicit deny is not supported in Triton's access control system.

 # Appendix